DessyT/Drone-Delivery-Scheduling/README.md

 1 - First set up an account with darksky API at - https://darksky.net/dev

-2 - Create a file "config.py" in the root directory and add the line "api_key = "APIKEY"
+2 - Create a file "config.py" in the root directory and add the line "api_key = "Your_API_Key"

-3 - Run qtGUI with python3.
-Aberdeen.sqlite3 is a sample db.
+3 - Run qtGUI with python3

-Locked down to only having an Aberdeen depot for the moment, this will be revised in future versions.